This quiet industrial and residential town is at the geographic heart of Connecticut.

 4. Safari Golf

-The greens are set on terraces , traced by large models of giraffes, elephants, gorillas and lions, as well as streams, cascades and neatly tended shrubs and perennials.
+The greens are set on terraces, traced by large models of giraffes, elephants, gorillas and lions.
+The whole site is laced with streams, cascades and neatly tended shrubs and perennials.

 5. Timberlin Golf Club